-Type A and type B: Pull on the handle.
-Type C: Open the center console box.
+Type A and B: Pull on the handle.
+Type C: Open the center console box as shown above.

 To reduce the chance of injury in case of an accident or a sudden stop, always keep the auxiliary box closed while driving.